aklinker1/miasma/README.md

 # Miasma

-Miasma is a docker-swarm based PasS (Platform as a Service) tool for managing docker deployments to a Raspberry Pi Cluster.
+Miasma is a docker-swarm based PasS (Platform as a Service) tool for applications to a Raspberry Pi Cluster.

 ## Get Started